oscardelben/RailsOneClick/README.md

 ### Ruby sandbox

 Ruby is installed inside Documents/rails_one_click.
-That way if you ever mess up something you'll just need to delete the ruby directory inside that folder.
+That way if you ever mess up with something you'll just need to delete the ruby directory inside that folder.

-### Project status
+### Development

 This project is alpha.
 I'm looking for contributors and especially testers.
 Your help is much apreciated.